Does Aluminium-Free Deodorant Work?

-The first is an increase in the ability to develop Alzheimer’s Disease, as during the 1960s and 70s, aluminium was identified as a possible suspect in Alzheimer’s, a degenerative brain disease.
-Originally, scientists associated the disease with an exposure too high amounts of aluminium through pots and pans, cans and food containers.
+The first is an increase in the ability to develop Alzheimer’s Disease: during the 1960s and 70s, aluminium was identified as a possible suspect in Alzheimer’s, a degenerative brain disease.
+Originally, scientists associated the disease with exposure to high amounts of aluminium through pots and pans, cans and food containers.

 When investigated further, researchers found that Alzheimer patients had increased levels of aluminium in their brains.
 However, there is no solid proof that this is solely down to wearing antiperspirant every day, as scientists cannot prove how many days a year the patient wore antiperspirant.